EagleFox31/lushlyrics-webapp-django/users/Readme.md

 - `password_reset_confirm.html`: Password reset confirmation page.
 - `password_reset_complete.html`: Password reset complete page.

+### Error Templates

+- `404.html`: Template for 404 Page Not Found error.
+- `500.html`: Template for 500 Internal Server Error.

 ## Logging

 Logs are configured for debugging purposes and can be found in the project's root directory.